fgregg/chicago-dots/README.md

 The usual approach is to randomly generate N points within a boundary, where N is proportional to the number you want to show, i.e. the number of people who live in a census block or the number of people who voted for a candidate in election precinct.

-But, boundaries often quite weird, and that approach can mean we put dots in the lake or the middle of the highway, or other places we know people don't live.

-It would be nice if we could put the dots where people likely **do** live, and that's what this project is here to help you do, at least for Chicago.
+But boundaries are often quite weird, and that approach can mean we put dots in the lake or the middle of the highway.
+If the data we are mapping is related to where people live, it would be nice to put them where people are likely to be.
+That's what this project is here to help you do, at least for Chicago.

 ## Approach
 The U.S. Decennial Census gives us high-resolution data on the number of people who live in a census "block," which often looks like a real city block in Chicago.